jolicode/JoliNotif/doc/02-notification.md

 Not all notifiers support icon but again, you can safely add an icon to your notification since the notifier will discard it if not supported.

+## Subtitle

+You can also optionally provide a subtitle.
+Only works with AppleScriptNotifier at the moment.

+## Sound

+You can also optionally provide a sound.
+For example, Basso, Frog, Hero, Pop, Submarine, Blow, Funk, Morse, Purr, Tink, Bottle, Glass, Ping or Sosumi.
+Also, only works with AppleScriptNotifier at the moment.

 ## Next readings

 * [Notifier](03-notifier.md)